grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 >
 >Adding new metrics creates a new segment, but you cannot modify an existing segment.-->

-Once you have created an operation, it will run from the start date till the end date that you have mentioned.
+Once you have created an operation, it will run from the start date till the end date that you have specified.

 The details of your saved operation can be seen on the main [Operations](/help/AccountIQ/operations.md) page.